David C. Blum

 His representation includes, audit defense, appealing and negotiating proposed assessments, tax litigation, negotiating and entering into voluntary disclosure agreements and obtaining federal and state private letter rulings.

 David frequently writes and speaks on a variety of tax related topics.
 He has written articles for national publications including Bloomberg BNA, the Journal of Taxation of Corporate Transactions (CCH), the Journal of Real Estate Taxation (WGL), and Professional Sports and the Law.
-In addition, David has been quoted in the Wall Street Journal, Forbes, CNBC, MSN, Reuters, National Law Journal, Crains Chicago Business, Chicago Daily Law Bulletin, Accounting Today and the Chicago Tribune.
+In addition, David has been quoted in the Wall Street Journal, Forbes, CNBC, MSN, Reuters, Los Angeles Times, National Law Journal, Crains Chicago Business, Chicago Daily Law Bulletin, Accounting Today, the Chicago Tribune, and the Washington Post.

 David is a member of the Advisory Board of the John Marshall Law School's LL.M.
 (Taxation) Program and is also an adjunct professor in the LL.M. program where he teaches "Partnership Taxation," one of its required courses.
 He is also a Certified Public Accountant.